-You don’t expect moments like this.
 When a film is relatively tame, it’s often expected to be safe.
 Sometimes it’s not and that can completely catch the audience off-guard.

 It’s the unexpectedness of these movies, though, that ultimately makes them so memorable.
 Here are a few of our favorite examples.

-“I saw her face,” in The Ring
+“I Saw Her Face,” in The Ring

 Gremlins has moments of horror, absolutely.
 But it’s never gory or gross until the end, which spirals into Evil Dead territory as Stripe attacks Billy with a chainsaw before being blasted by sunlight.
 His death is long and leaves nothing to the imagination.
-He melts before our eyes, turning from an evil little monster to a pulpy puddle of puke.
+He melts before our eyes, turning from a little monster to a pulpy puddle of puke.
 His bulging white eyes, crumbling skull—it’s all classic horror stuff.

-The gunshot boy in The Sixth Sense
+The Gunshot Boy in The Sixth Sense

 Stephen King’s general rule of thumb is that when creating horror, you try to scare people by building dread and tension, if that doesn’t work, you try to creep them out, and if that doesn’t work, you go for the gross-out.
 M. Night Shyamalan’s The Sixth Sense was labeled as a fairly classy movie, but even it wasn’t above the gross-out.
 In this scene, we can kind of already tell that this kid is a ghost, but aren’t totally sure what’s wrong with him until he says “I’ll show you where my dad keeps his gun” and turns around to reveal that the whole back of his head has been blown off.

-The body in the boat in Jaws
+The body in the Boat in Jaws

-That funeral interruption in Drag Me to Hell
+That Funeral Interruption in Drag Me to Hell

-The face melting scene in Poltergeist
+The Face-Melting Sequence in Poltergeist

 There are tons of horrifying scenes in Poltergeist.
 There are so many that could have made it onto this list.
 But even with a swimming pool full of corpses, there’s only one scene that’s truly gruesome and that’s the scene in which one of the paranormal investigator pulls off his own face in front of a mirror.
-It’s gory and genuinely unsettling, even if it turns out to just be a nightmarish projection.
+It’s gory and genuinely unsettling, even if it turns out to be nothing more than a nightmarish projection.

-The drowning scene in Frankenstein
+The Drowning Scene in Frankenstein